 The following web sites provide further information about the range of possible careers available to you and may help you to consider your options.

-Many postgraduate researchers underestimate what they can offer to an employer outside of academia; as a result, you may be unsure about how to identify your selling points.
-One the other hand, you may fear that you will be considered 'overqualified' for non-academic career options that do not require a PhD, but 'under-experienced' for positions asking for a track record in a particular industry.
+Many postgraduate researchers underestimate what they can offer to an employer outside of academia.
+You may be unsure about how to identify your selling points.
+One the other hand, you may fear that you will be considered 'overqualified' for roles that do not require a PhD, but 'under-experienced' for positions asking for a track record in a particular industry.
 If you are looking for advice on how to market yourself to employers effectively, then you might like to discuss this with the PGR Careers Adviser, or check out our Application advice pages for further information.

 Other resources that might help you to articulate your skills and experience to non-academic employers include this presentation on how to market yourself outside of academia by Chris Humphrey from Jobs on Toast .
 This article from FindAPhD also includes some practical examples of how to 'translate' your academic experiences into skills that employers are seeking.

 Starting your own business

 For some of you, running your own business may be an attractive option.
 If you feel that you have an idea that is commercially viable then support is available from our PGR Entreprenuerial Development Officer and from B-Enterprising.
 Information is also available from the following web sites: